A dozen alpines for beginners

 They can be bulbs, perennials or woody plants, but what they have in common are tight clump forms and an ability to thrive in windy, gravelly or rocky places.

-Easy alpines for beginners
+Success with easy alpines for beginners

 A rock garden, as opposed to a "rockery" - a flower garden studded with rocks - showcases alpine plants.